joechesney/Scoop-Server/README.md

 # Scoop

 This is my Final Capstone Project for Nashville Software School.
-It is due May 18th, 2018, so it will not be completed until around that time.
+It was due May 18th, 2018, so it was completed around that time.
 I will slowly be pushing up new updates to this project.
-I plan to use NodeJS and React.
+I used NodeJS and ReactJS for this project.

 ## Goals:
 1. Build a webscraper using NodeJS to pull price data off of a popular used music gear website.